North Macedonia to finally open EU accession talks

 He also spoke of "the difficult tradeoffs considered in this compromise, which acknowledges and respects North Macedonia's cultural identity and the Macedonian language".

-The deal remains wildly unpopular with the North Macedonia's nationalist VMRO-DPMNE opposition party, however.
+The deal remains wildly unpopular with North Macedonia's nationalist VMRO-DPMNE opposition party, however.

 The VMRO-DPMNE has been whipping up anti-government protests over the issue, which saw tens of thousands of people on the streets of the capital in recent weeks.